John Schehr

 John Schehr (9 February 1896 – 1 February 1934) was a German political activist who became a Communist Party politician and ultimately, chairman (leader) of the Communist Party of Germany, following the arrest on 3 March 1933 of Ernst Thälmann.
 By this time the country was very rapidly being transformed into a one-party dictatorship, meaning that the party John Schehr led was outlawed, with those members of the leadership team who had not escaped abroad now living "underground" (unregistered) and in hiding.
 Schehr was nevertheless arrested on 13 November 1933 and taken to a Berlin concentration camp.
 He died when he was one of four men shot by Gestapo officials, reportedly "while escaping" during an overnight transport, following arrest.

-After the Nazi regime ended, Schehr and his three murdered comrades became celebrated, for the benefit of a new generation, in the German Democratic Republic by means of a poem written, probably, shortly after the killing, by Erich Weinert.
+After the end of the Nazi regime, Schehr and his three murdered comrades were widely commemorated as martyrs by the German Democratic Republic.

 Life

 Provenance and early years

 John "Jonny" Schehr was born into a working-class family in the Ottensen quarter of Altona, Hamburg, at that time a robustly independent municipality, but subsequently - in 1937 - subsumed into Hamburg.
 His father worked as a hairdresser.
 As a boy he was particularly close to his mother, born Martha Fischer.
 John Schehr's younger brother, Franz, later recalled that the family always read the Hamburger Echo and Wahre Jacob, both staunchly SPD newspapers.
 Schehr attended school locally in Ottensen and then completed an apprenticeship as a skilled metal worker with "Firma Meier" (Gerberstraße), an Altona manufacturing company.
 Towards the end of 1912, still aged only 16, joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands"/ SPD).
 The next year he also joined the Transport Workers' Union He was working during this period on the Hamburg docks, which is how he came to know Ernst Thälmann.